starve your way to health?

 Water fasting is a very touchy subject.
 If you ever decide to research this topic, you'll find one group of people who completely swear by it and who recommend it to everyone, then you’ll find those who are completely against, fear it or have had negative experiences with it.
 Although water fasting can be a powerful healing tool that has been used for centuries, it is certainly is not a "heal all" modality.
 Many of us are walking around with weak adrenal function, neurological disorders such as anxiety and depression and the majority of us aren't eating properly as it is, hence America being the most obese nation in the world.
 Water fasting can certainly improve your health depending on the amount of time you fast but in some cases it can risk your life and delay your healing as well.
 I feel its best to understand both the positive and negative consequences of this practice before determining if fasting is right for your healing journey.

 What is water fasting?

 Fasting is a powerful experience both physically and emotionally.
 It's simply an opportunity for your body to cleanse and heal itself at its own pace.
 Water fasting is the process of abstaining from food and drinking an adequate amount of water for a specific period of time.
-Typical water fasts can range anywhere between 1-3 days, 7-14 days or even up to 20-40 days depending the severity of symptoms or illness.
+Typical water fasts can range anywhere between 1-3 days, 7-14 days or even up to 20-40 days depending the severity of symptoms a person is experiencing.
 Fasting essentially provides the body the opportunity to rest, cleanse itself of stored toxins and renew itself.
 Since the body is not spending time on digestion, it can divert this energy towards healing and has scientifically been proven to do so.
 Water fasting has also been part of religious and spiritual traditions as well.

 potential BENEFITS TO WATER FASTING